tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-Again, for this small computation, the overhead seems to be larger than the time parallelization has saved, with time for execution with the socket approach is `0.11`, compared to `0.02` for the normal computation.
+Again, parallelization has saved time, comparing `4.035` seconds for executing the task with the socket approach to `6.018` seconds for the normal computation.

+## When to parallelize

+As already mentioned in the beginning, the theoretical time saving is not the same as the realistic increased efficiency, due to the overhead that is involved with copying data and function to each processor.
+The potential speedup may follow Amdahl's Law, a principle in computer science that tells us the overall speedup you can achieve is limited by the proportion of the computation that can be parallelized, as well as the number of cores.
+For example, if only 60% of your task can be parallelized, the overall task can only be twice as fast since the other 40% is still limited by other processes that have not been parallelized.
+As the examples in this article pointed out, the repetitive task with the loop intuitively has the highest potenital for being parallelized and indeed showed time saving when parallelizing.

-## Multicore versus socket approach
+### Multicore versus socket approach

 Based on [Josh Errickson](https://dept.stat.lsa.umich.edu/~jerrick/courses/stat701/notes/parallel.html), this table summarizes the key differences between the multicore and socket approach.